60 Second Lemon Law Assessment™

 Do these consumer protection laws cover used cars too?
 Yes, but the protections can be different.
 While many state lemon laws are specifically for new vehicles, federal laws like the Magnuson-Moss Warranty Act can apply to used cars if they were sold with a written warranty.
 Additionally, the FTC’s Used Car Rule requires dealers to be transparent about whether a used vehicle comes with a warranty or is being sold “as is.”

 What exactly makes a car a “lemon”?
-A car is generally considered a lemon if it has a substantial defect that impairs its use, value, or safety, and the manufacturer has been unable to fix it after a reasonable number of attempts.
+A car is generally considered a lemon if it has a substantial defect that impairs its use, value, or safety, and the manufacturer has been unable to fix it after a reasonable number of attempts or amount of time.
 This isn’t for minor issues or normal wear and tear; it’s for significant, recurring problems like faulty brakes, engine trouble, or transmission failure that keep you heading back to the repair shop.

 What’s the most important difference between my state’s lemon law and the federal one?
 Think of it this way: the federal Magnuson-Moss Warranty Act sets a national standard for warranties on all consumer products, including cars.
 Your state’s lemon law, however, often provides more specific and powerful remedies tailored to vehicles.
 It clearly defines what qualifies as a lemon in your state and outlines the manufacturer’s obligation to provide a full refund or a replacement vehicle.